Dual diagnosis occurs when you have a mental health issue along with a substance use disorder.

 You might also experience chronic pain and are prescribed opioids.
 Prescription opioids might lead to drug addiction if you develop dependency.
 You might also misuse opioids for pain to deal with depression from being in pain, leading to substance abuse.

-In these cases, the co-occurring disorders could be a physical issue, a mental health problem, and a substance use disorder.
+In these cases, the co-occurring disorders could be physical issues, mental health problems, and substance use disorders.
 Each part of your overall health and wellness will impact the others.

 Physical health issues can lead to both substance abuse and mental health concerns.
 Always treat physical health concerns with your health care professional.
 If you have a chronic health condition, talk to your doctor about any co-occurring mental health concerns.